jcai0791/Neutrophil-Project/README.md

 Extract the downloaded zipped file somewhere.
 In Eclipse, go to File → Import → Maven → Existing Maven Projects.
 Choose the unzipped Code and check the Project.
 Finish the dialog.
-Now, there should be a `` project in the explorer.
+Now, there should be a `Neutrophil-Project` project in the explorer.
+There are several dependencies that may not automatically download.
+To resolve those errors, go to Eclipse preferences, Maven -> User Settings and change the path of the settings to the settings.xml file in the project.
+This will tell Eclipse to download the dependencies automatically from the Open Microscopy Artifactory.

 ### Motility Analysis